-Major code: 2016 Department: Career and Technical Ed Chair: David M Koehler Advising: Jessica J Breidinger 541-881-5998
+Major code: 2016 Department: Addiction Studies Chair: Joseph Kurth Advising: Jessica J Breidinger 541-881-5998

 This degree prepares student for employment as human services paraprofessionals with a specialty in the area of chemical dependency.
 Employment opportunities include positions as entry-level counselors or human services specialists in human services agencies, healthcare facilities, prisons or educational institutions.
 In order to obtain an Oregon Certified Alcohol and Drug Counselor (CADC I) and/or Idaho Student Addiction Studies (ISAS) certificate, students must complete specific coursework and supervised practicum, students will be expected to pass a criminal background check.
 This degree is designed for students wishing to directly enter the workforce.
 It is not designed to transfer to four-year institutions, although some courses are transferable.
 Student who wish to transfer coursework are strongly encouraged to work closely with their TVCC advisor to develop a transfer plan to identify and contact an advisor at their chosen transfer institution.
-A minimum of 90 credits and a minimum grade point average of 2.0 are needed to graduate.
+A minimum grade point average of 2.0 is needed to graduate.